Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 The 26.1MP X100V is the latest in the acclaimed X100 line.
 It does not have an interchangeable lens; rather, it has a fixed 23mm f/2 lens (equivalent to 35mm).

 This rangefinder-style camera features the X-Trans CMOS 4 sensor for beautiful color renditions and Fujifilm film simulation modes.
 A digital ND filter will give you some creative freedom on bright days.
 New to the X100V, it now features weather sealing and is fully-sealed with a protective filter over the lens.

 The small form factor, beautiful images, and ease of use make it a great “pocket street camera” for travelers.
 But the fixed focal length & lack of protection doesn’t make it ideal for a primary travel camera.

 I always have mine with me – I call it my “sketchbook.”

 Check current prices on B&H Photo Video

 Getting the X100V?
-My Fujifilm X Course Membership includes an in-depth X100V tutorial; click here for 30% off for one year.
+My Fujifilm X Course Membership includes an in-depth X100V tutorial; click here for 20% off your first 3 months.

 We’ll continue to update this Fujifilm X camera comparison as new models are released.
 Thanks!